OrhoDev/SVRN/README.md

 SOLVRN has four main components that work together to enable private voting.

 The Solana smart contract stores proposals and encrypted votes while verifying zero-knowledge proofs.
-The contract never sees plaintext votes or voter identities and is deployed at `AL2krCFs4WuzAdjZJbiYJCUnjJ2gmzQdtQuh7YJ3LXcv`.
+The contract never sees plaintext votes or voter identities and is deployed.

 The relayer handles off-chain computation including snapshot generation, Merkle tree construction, ballot encryption using Arcium MPC, and proof verification.
 The relayer coordinates threshold cryptography so no single party can decrypt votes.